-As soon as you register you will need to log in to your online study abroad account while you are abroad and fill out the Course Description Questionnaire indicating what courses you are taking during the semester.
-Study Abroad Coordinator Jenna Krosch will send this information to the Registrar's Office for evaluation.
+As soon as you register you will need to log in to your BlugoldsAbroad account while you are abroad and fill out the Course Description Questionnaire indicating what courses you are taking during the semester.
+Study Abroad Coordinator will send this information to the Registrar's Office for evaluation.